a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Create a folder, and a file within the folder with the same name as the folder (e.g. /RAM/F and /RAM/F/F).
 Try to move the file over the folder using drag and drop.
 Verify that an error is shown.
 * Load DeskTop.
 Create a folder, and a file within the folder with the same name as the folder, and another file (e.g. /RAM/F and /RAM/F/F and /RAM/F/B).
 Select both files and try to move them into the parent folder using drag and drop.
 Verify that an error is shown before any files are moved.

 * Load DeskTop.
+Create a folder on a volume.
+Create a non-folder file with the same name as the folder on a second volume.
+Drag the folder to the second volume.
+When prompted to overwrite, click Yes.
+Verify that the volume contains a folder of the appropriate name.
+* Load DeskTop.
+Create a folder on a volume, containing a non-folder file.
+Create a non-folder file with the same name as the folderon a second volume.
+Drag the folder to the second volume.
+When prompted to overwrite, click Yes.
+Verify that the volume contains a folder of the appropriate name, containing a non-folder file.
+* Load DeskTop.
+Create a non-folder file on a volume.
+Create a folder with the same name as the file on a second volume.
+Drag the file onto the second volume.
+Verify that an alert is shown about overwriting a directory.

+* Load DeskTop.
 Open a volume.
 Adjust the window size so that horizontal and vertical scrolling is required.
 Scroll to the bottom-right.
 Quit DeskTop, reload.
 Verify that the window size and scroll position was restored correctly.
 * Load DeskTop.
 Open a volume.
 Quit DeskTop, reload.
 Verify that the volume window was restored, and that the volume icon is dimmed.
 Close the volume window.
 Verify that the volume icon is no longer dimmed.
 * Load DeskTop.
 Open a window containing icons.
 View > by Name.
 Quit DeskTop, reload.
 Verify that the window is restored, and that it shows the icons in a list sorted by name, and that View > by Name is checked.
 Repeat for other View menu options.